Delete search term

 Studies abroad and double degree

-"The year overseas was a very good personal experience for me.
-I learned to adapt to a new environment and to flexibly address new challenges each day."
+"This year abroad was a very good experience for me personally.
+I learned to find my way in a new environment on my own and to react flexibly to new challenges every day."

-Dominic Thaler, graduate of the Double Degree programme and Structures Design Engineer at Aurora Swiss Aerospace
+Dominic Thaler, Swiss graduate of the double degree programme with Washington State University, and currently Design Engineer at RUAG Space.

 Full- and Part-time studies